ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

     std::string result = cToStr(61, 35);  // Works!
 }
-/* cxx::mirror() returns an instance of 'rtl::CxxMirror', the reflection access interface for querying types and invoking functions and constructors registered with RTL. */
+/* cxx::mirror() returns an instance of 'rtl::CxxMirror', the reflection access interface for querying types and invoking function, method and constructors registered with RTL. */
 ```
 > *No includes.
 No compile-time linking.
 No argument type-casting.
 No guesswork.
 Just run-time lookup and type-safe invocation.*